In response to the COVID-19 pandemic, we launched our “Farm to Food Bank” project on March 31st, the birthday of Cesar Chavez.

 Across our state, food banks are seeing a large increase in need for food as unemployment grows, yet they are also seeing a decrease in donations as grocery stores are trying to keep their shelves stocked and as a result, are donating less.
 Senior citizens are relying on agencies and nonprofits to deliver food to reduce their risk of contracting COVID-19 by avoiding going into grocery stores.

 AFSC launched the campaign by purchasing fresh vegetables from the Agri-Cultura Network, a cooperative of small scale sustainable farms, and delivering their food to Roadrunner Foodbank, the largest foodbank in New Mexico.
 The campaign expanded to to include more small scale sustainable New Mexican farms and more relief agencies and food banks in Albuquerque, Espanola and Taos.
-As of October we have purchased more than 14,000 pounds of local produce for the food pantries.
+As of October we have purchased more than 6 tons of local produce for the food pantries.
 We are pleased to have support from individual donors, a private foundation, and Bernalillo County in this work.

 FOR IMMEDIATE RELEASE: APRIL 2, 2020